-- Water Based Formula – The products using this formula are mixed with water before you use them.
+- Water-Based Formula – The products using this formula are mixed with water before you use them.
 After that, you can clean all types of surfaces with them, even leather handles.
 After the water evaporates, the active substance in the product will leave a protective coating that will prevent corrosion and rust.
-The substances are environmental friendly.
+The substances are environmentally friendly.
 The main disadvantage of these products is the fact that they smell absolutely disgusting.

 How to Lubricate Your Pistol The Right Way?